elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Medium.
   * Difficulty: Medium.
 The assembly instructions are thorough for this step, but the equipment is small and delicate.
 Be careful to avoid breaking or losing pieces.
 * Issues:
-  * I do not fully understand the ideal screw-tightening procedure for the heat sink, heat break, hot end volcano block and nozzle.
-I have heat-tightened the nozzle as per [Part 3 Step 7](#part-3--step-7-heat-tightening-the-nozzle), but the block still tries to spin when pushed, indicating that I have not fully threaded the threaded pieces correctly.
+  * There is room for confusion regarding the ideal screw-tightening procedure for the heat sink, heat break, hot end volcano block and nozzle.
+This task will be revisited and finished in [Part 3 Step 7](#part-3--step-7-heat-tightening-the-nozzle).
-  * I stripped a screw for the volcano block by attempting to insert it in the wrong side of the volcano block.
-I used a small screw from the spares bag to replace.
+  * After stripping a screw for the volcano block by attempting to insert it in the wrong side of the volcano block, a small screw from the spares bag was used as a replacement.
-  * I initially assembled the hot end without the thermal paste, then revisited the step and applied it.
+  * Initial assembly of the hot end was performed without the thermal paste.
+After successful assembly, the heat sink was unscrewed and the thermal paste applied.
 <center>
 <table>
   <tr>